RedBeret/RedBeret/README.md

 ---

 ### 🛠️ **Current Endeavors**
-I am presently engaged in an intensive full-stack development course with Code Fellows.
+I am presently engaged in an intensive Software Engineering Bootcamp with Flatiron School.
 My focal goal is to transition into a role where I can develop Python-based tools to streamline system integration and team productivity.
 By March, my plan is to fully apply the skills acquired to transition into a role that enriches technical teams.

 ---

 ### 🤝 **Collaboration Ethos**
 Rooted in my career is a strong faith in the value of **collaboration**.
-As I venture into the realm of software development, my aim is to both contribute to and learn from the tech community, thus fostering relationships that enable continuous mutual growth.
+As I venture into the realm of software engineering, my aim is to both contribute to and learn from the tech community, thus fostering relationships that enable continuous mutual growth.

 ---